ohenley/Parasail-for-the-Impatient/README.md

 ## Why would it interest me?
 Awww skip too...

 "ParaSail" stands for Parallel, Specification and Implementation Language.
-_Created by by S. Tucker Taft, on of the main deisgner of Ada95 and upward._
+_Created by S. Tucker Taft, one of the main designer of Ada95 and upward._

 - Is an object-oriented parallel programming language.
 - Provides support for both implicit and explicit parallelism.